superudo/keyforgerules.github.io/README.md

 Rules for playing, discarding, and using cards are described later.

 * **First Turn Rule:** During the first player’s first turn of the game, that player cannot play or discard more than one card from their hand.
 Card effects can modify this rule.
-* The active player may not play, use, or discard cards that aren't of the active house unless specified by a card ability
+* The active player may not play, use, or discard cards that aren't of the active house unless specified by a card ability.

 ![Factions](img/factions.jpg)